pcrumley/csv_to_json_rs/README.md

 and returns a JSON object.

 Right now, the csv_parsing is pretty simple.
 It assumes the deliminator is `,`, doesn't try to infer types, and that the first line of the file is a header.
-Violations of these assumptions may return a valid JSON object but contrary to user expectations.
-Be warned.
-It also doesn't handle the case when rows are different lengths than others.
+Be warned: violations of these assumptions may return a valid JSON object that is contrary to user expectations.
+This code also doesn't handle the case when rows are different lengths than others, however that is guaranteed to return an error (if and only if delimiter is `,`)

 If the csv_parsing succeeds, the server sends a `200` status with the created JSON.
 If it fails, the server returns an error status with JSON giving a description of the error.